rosell-dk/image-mime-type-guesser/README.md

 *Detect / guess mime type of an image*

-Do you need to determine if a file is an image?
-And perhaps you also want to know the mime type of the image?
+Do you need to determine if a file is an image?<br>
+And perhaps you also want to know the mime type of the image?<br>

-Do you basically need [exif_imagetype](https://www.php.net/manual/en/function.exif-imagetype.php)], but which also works when PHP is compiled without exif?
+Do you basically need [exif_imagetype](https://www.php.net/manual/en/function.exif-imagetype.php), but which also works when PHP is compiled without exif?

 &ndash; You come to the right library.

 Ok, actually the library cannot offer mime type detection for images which works *on all platforms*, but it can try a whole stack of methods and optionally fall back to guess from the file extension.

-The stack of methods are currently (and in that order):
+The stack of detect methods are currently (and in that order):
 -  [`exif_imagetype`](https://www.php.net/manual/en/function.exif-imagetype.php) *(PHP 4 >= 4.3.0, PHP 5, PHP 7) - unless PHP is compiled without exif*
 -  [`finfo`](https://www.php.net/manual/en/class.finfo.php) *(PHP 5 >= 5.3.0, PHP 7, PECL fileinfo >= 0.1.0) - requires fileinfo extension to be enabled*
--  Our custom 4 byte sniffer (based on [this](http://phil.lavin.me.uk/2011/12/php-accurately-detecting-the-type-of-a-file/)) *(PHP 4, PHP 5, PHP 7) - only detects png, gif and jpeg*
+-  Our custom 4 byte sniffer (based on [this code](http://phil.lavin.me.uk/2011/12/php-accurately-detecting-the-type-of-a-file/)) *(PHP 4, PHP 5, PHP 7) - only detects png, gif and jpeg*
 -  [`getimagesize`](https://www.php.net/getimagesize) *(PHP 4, PHP 5, PHP 7)*
 -  [`mime_content_type`](https://www.php.net/manual/en/function.mime-content-type.php) *(PHP 4 >= 4.3.0, PHP 5, PHP 7)*